How To Check Database Size In Oracle

 Database size in oracle 12c

-Before the release of Oracle 19c, oracle version 12c was one of the popular oracle database version that was widely used by individuals and organizations due to its clustering feature.
+Before the release of Oracle 19c, Oracle version 12c was one of the most popular Oracle database versions, and individuals and organizations widely used it due to its clustering feature.

-Most of the organizations have upgraded to 19c but there are companies who still find oracle version 12c compatible with their requirements.
+Most organizations have upgraded to 19c, but some companies still find Oracle version 12c compatible with their requirements.

-Even Docker hub provides 12c has the latest version for docker containers.
-They have not yet launched the docker file for oracle 19c and above.
+Even the Docker hub provides 12c, the latest version for docker containers.
+They have not yet launched the docker file for Oracle 19c and above.

-The commands shared so far in this blog will work for oracle 12c as well.
-Use the below script to see the size of the database in different categories.
+The commands shared in this blog will work for Oracle 12c as well.
+Use the script below to see the database size in different categories.

 -- data files